Preseason Coaches Q&A: Men's & Women's Swimming & Diving

 Men's Swimming & Diving Utilizes Depth to Swim Past Purdue

-Dr. Josh White recently concluded his sixth season on the Michigan coaching staff, serving the last year as associate head coach for the men's program.
+Dr. Josh White recently concluded his seventh season on the Michigan coaching staff, serving the last three years as associate head coach for the men's program.
 The previous four years (2009-12), White was the assistant head coach for the men's team.